opsschool/curriculum/troubleshooting_101.rst

 important than the method by which calm is achieved.
 It will take practice to reach the point of reacting to a disaster calmly.

+Avoid placing blame.
+It doesn't accomplish anything beyond creating animosity and tension when a team most needs cohesion and efficiency.
+While a good practice in general, it is even more important to resist the urge to point fingers during a crisis.
+It doesn't assist in solving the problem, which is the top priority.
+Everything else is secondary.

 The Importance of Procedure
 ---------------------------

+Creating procedures for responding to disasters provides both a checklist of things to do in the given situation as well as a structured way to practice responding to the situation.
+The practice serves to solidify understanding of how to react, while the procedure itself provides a target of mental focus during an actual disaster.
+Adhering to the procedure ensures the steps taken to resolve a crisis are well-known and tested.
+Focus on the procedure to the exclusion of everything else.

+Like backups, no disaster recovery procedure is useful unless and until it is tested.
+Thorough testing and practicing--in a real environment if possible--quickly finds problems that will happen in the real world.
+Beyond having procedures for known possible failures, a procedure for situations other procedures do not cover provides a fallback for what to do in the inevitable unpredictable crisis.

 Non-technical skills
 --------------------